jdougherty4/test/chapter1.md

 skills: 1
 ```

-All code that we write in these boot camps is called scripts.
+All code that we write in these bootcamps are called scripts.
 Every time you execute code, it's run through the console.
 You can use the console located at the bottom to tell R what to do.
 You can perform math operations, save things as variables, and use functions to perform actions.

 `@instructions`
 - Copy and paste the first line of code into the console